 - The Black Earth Public Library Board may enact regulations that serve to insure the safety of all Library staff and patrons.
 “Every public Library shall be free for the use of the inhabitants of the municipality by which it is established and maintained, subject to such reasonable regulations as the Library Board prescribes in order to render its use most beneficial to the greatest number.
 The Library Board may exclude from the use of the public Library all persons who willfully violate such regulations” [Wisconsin State Statute Chapter 43.52(2)].

-- The Library Board is committed to providing an atmosphere where people of all ages are comfortable using the Library facility (as well as to furnish a safe employment place [Wisconsin State Statute Chapter 101.11(2)(a)] ).
+- The Library Board is committed to providing an atmosphere where everyone is comfortable using the Library facility (as well as to furnish a safe employment place [Wisconsin State Statute Chapter 101.11(2)(a)] ).

-- Inappropriate behavior includes any activity that disturbs others, interferes with Library operations, damages the building or its furnishings, rudeness, profanity, or any other behavior generally deemed inappropriate or unacceptable.
+- Inappropriate behavior includes any activity that interferes with Library operations, damages the building or its furnishings, rudeness, profanity, or any other behavior generally deemed inappropriate or unacceptable.

 - Library staff is to take appropriate action regarding violations of this policy up to and including contacting Law Enforcement personnel.